Forming a Limited Liability Company (LLC) in Georgia is an easy process, but it involves a few steps.

 Annual registrations for Georgia must be filed with Secretary of State between January 1, and April 1, of each calendar year after your LLC is established.
 These reports (or amended annual registers) can address changes such as the registered agent’s change or the principal office address.
 Not submitting one every year can result in your LLC being dissolution.

-Step 4: Make an operating agreement
+Step 4: Make a Georgia LLC operating agreement

-Make an operating agreement for your Georgia LLC.
+Make an LLC operating agreement for your Georgia LLC.
 Although operating agreements for limited liability companies in Georgia are not required, it is a good idea to have one.

 An operating agreement covers important details such as the rules your company will follow and how finances will be managed, the business structure and how decisions will take place.